Building Codes & Roofing 101 • Important Facts & Guidelines

 Asphalt strip shingles shall have a minimum of six fasteners per shingle.”

-So Rhode Island, by amending the model code, considers their entire state to be a high wind area where asphalt shingles are concerned.
+So the Rhode Island state government, by amending the model code, effectively considers their entire state to be a high wind area as far as asphalt shingles are concerned.
+If you just looked at the model code, you might think that four nails per asphalt shingle would be enough, but in Rhode Island, you’d be wrong.

 Even governments at the municipal level in many states have further amended the version of the code adopted (and amended) at the state level, so you can see why it’s important to double-check and read the relevant sections of your actual local code.